-The Outer Banks is a very dog-friendly vacation destination, and Outer Banks Blue is pleased to offer a wide variety of dog-friendly rentals in the OBX.
-If you're bringing your dog with you to the beautiful beaches of the Outer Banks, you'll want to make sure you're prepared and know everything you can to keep them safe and healthy.
-To make your life a little simpler, we've compiled a list of laws/ordinances, emergency phone numbers and other pet safety information for you.
+If you're bringing your dog with you to the beautiful beaches of the Outer Banks, you'll want to make sure you're prepared and know everything you can to keep them happy and healthy.
+To make your life a little simpler, we've compiled a list of dog-friendly activities in the Outer Banks, as well as laws/ordinances, emergency phone numbers, and other pet safety information.

-Each of the beach towns on the Outer Banks have their own laws on when pets are allowed on the beach and what their specific regulations are.
-Make sure you know the laws for the area you are going to be staying in.- Carova and Corolla - Dogs are permitted on both beaches all year, but they must remain on a leash at all times.
+- Carova and Corolla - Dogs are permitted on both beaches all year, but they must remain on a leash at all times.

 - Southern Shores - Dogs are allowed on the beach all year, within certain guidelines.
-During the in-season (May 15 and September 15), your furry friends are allowed on the beach before 9am and after 6pm only.
+During the peak season (May 15 and September 15), your furry friends are allowed on the beach before 9am and after 6pm only.
 Between September 16 and May 14, dogs are permitted all day so long as they are on a leash no longer than 10 feet.

 - Kill Devil Hills - May 15 through September 15 from 9am to 6pm, no pets (other than service animals) are permitted on the beach.
 Any other time of the year, dogs are permitted as long as they are on a leash no longer than 10 feet.